Español

 Step 6

-California employers are required by law to have workers' compensation insurance, for more information visit the Depart of Industrial Relations online at DWC employer information (ca.gov).
+California employers are required by law to have workers' compensation insurance, for more information visit the Department of Industrial Relations online at Division of Workers’ Compensation - Employer information.

 These forms can be submitted online through e-Services for Business: